-GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS LEGISLATION See Invalidity and Old-age Insurance tables See Old-age Insurance table See Invalidity and Old-age Insurance tables See Invalidity and Old-age Insurance tables See Invalidity and Old-age Insurance tables General insurance scheme for widows and orphans Conditions for grant of benefit (1) Deceased insured person if during working life 60 months of insurance l year of insurance Registered for 12 months: 800 working hours during the last 12 months, of which at least 200 during the first of the 4 quarter- years prior to cessation of work or involuntary unemployment; entitled to old-age or invalidity pension 5 years of insurance and at least 260 weekly contribu- tions for industrial staff or 60 monthly contributions for non-industrial staff.
-Or 1 year of insurance and 52 weekly contributions if death is connected with occupation Industrial staff: 900 days of insurance Non-industrial staff: 40 months of membership.
-1 No qualifying period where an injury connected with occupation has caused death if pensioner Recipient of an invalidity or old-age pension Recipient of an old-age pension Recipient of an old-age or invalidity pension Recipient of an old-age or invalidity pension Recipient of an old-age or invalidity pension To be insured (2) Surviving spouse Widow, married to the deceased at the time of his death, or divorced and financially dependent upon the deceased Widower financially dependent upon deceased insured spouse Widow married to the deceased for at least 1 year (unless there is a child of the marriage or death is due to an acci- dent after the date of marriage): aged at least 45 or bringing up a child or looking after disabled person; having ceased all work (a) For widow's (widower's) pension: widow (dependent widower) aged at least 60, disabled, of an insured person who died before his (her) 60th birthday. (b) For widow's (widower's) pension commuted to old-age pension: widow (or dependent widower), aged 65 (60) in the event of incapacity for work), of person entitled to a pension or a recipient of a pension (marriage having lasted for at least 2 years); and not herself (himself) havin, entitlement to any social security benefits Dependent disabled widower children or disabled person or aged at least 40 at time of her husband's death.
-At 65 the survivor's pension is replaced by an old-age
+GERMANY BELGIUM FRANCE ITALY , LUXEMBOURG NETHERLANDS LEGISLATION See Invalidity and Old-age Insurance tables See Old-age Insurance table See Invalidity and Old-age Insurance tables See Invalidity and Old-age Insurance tables See Invalidity and Old-age Insur- ance tables General insurance scheme for widows and orphans Conditions for grant of • esta o veru er t∀ T enefit · , 1.
+Deceased insured person T , , , if during working life 60 months of insurance 1 year of insurance working hours during the last 12 months, of which at least 200 during the first of the 4 quarter- years prior to cessation of work or involuntary unemployment: 260 weekly contributions for industrial staff or 60 monthly contributions for non-industrial staff.
+Or 1 year of insurance and Non-industrial staff: 40 months of membership.
+(1) No qualifying period where an injury connec- ted with occupation has caused if pensioner Recipient of an invalidity or old- age pension Recipient of an old-age pension Recipient of an old-age or inva- lidity pension Recipient of an old-age or inva- lidity pension Recipient of an old-age or inva- lidity pension To be insured 2.
+Surviving spouse Widow, married to the deceased at the time of his death, or divorced and financially dependent upon the deceased Widower financially dependent upon deceased insured spouse Widow married to the deceased for at least 1 year (unless there is a child of the marriage or death is due to an accident after the date of marriage): aged at least 45 or bringing up a child or looking after disabled person; having ceased all work (a) For widow's (widower's) pension: widow (dependent widower) aged at least 60, disabled, of an insured person who died before his (her) 60th birthday. (b) For widow's (widower's) pension commuted to old-age pension: widow (or dependent widower), aged 65 (2) (60 in the event of incapacity for work), of person entitled to a pension or a recipient of a pension (marriage having lasted for at least 2 years); and not herself (himself) having entitlement to any social security benefits a succession Widow (or dependent widower) married to the deceased for at least one year, unless there is a child of the marriage or death is caused by an accident.
+Assimilated to the widow: mother, mother-in-law, sister, daughter, daughter-in-law and adopted daughter if a minor at time of adoption, subject to certain conditions.
+Fatherless children, and motherless children if the child was dependent upon the insured mother dren or disabled person or ag at least 40 at time of her hi band's death.
+At 65 the survivo pension is replaced by an old-ap pension

-1The widow of an insured person of Luxembourg nationality may make back payments to cover the periods required to bring the qualifying period up to a standard 60 months, provided that she is 45 or has attained at least a 50% incapacity for work, or is bringing up or has brought up a child.
+(1) The widow of an insured person of Luxembourg nationality may make back payments to cover the periods required to bring the qualifying period up to a standard 60 months, provided that she is 45 or has attained at least a 50% incapacity for work, or is bringing up or has brought up a child.